woltapp/engineering-summer-intern-2023/README.md

 Feel free to design and implement the user interface how you want.
 Below is an example of what it could look like.

 When reviewing the assignment we are focusing on the code quality and structure of your app.
-However, good UX & design as well as attention to accessability will definitely give you bonus points.
+However, good UX & design as well as attention to accessibility will definitely give you bonus points.

 ![Example user interface](./example-ui.png)